-Find: a subgraph of G isomorphic to H.
+Input: graphs H and G Find: a subgraph of G isomorphic to H .

-For each H, we can construct a formula $\phi_H$ that expresses "G has a subgraph isomorphic to H" (similarly to the k-cycle on the previous slide).
+For each H, we can construct a formula φ_H that expresses "G has a subgraph isomorphic to H" (similarly to the k-cycle on the previous slide).

-$\Rightarrow$ By Courcelle's Theorem, SUBGRAPH ISOMORPHISM can be solved in time $f(H, w) \cdot n$ if G has treewidth at most w.
+⇒ By Courcelle's Theorem, SUBGRAPH ISOMORPHISM can be solved in time $f(H, w) \cdot n$ if G has treewidth at most w.

-Find: a subgraph of G isomorphic to H.
+Input: graphs H and GFind: a subgraph of G isomorphic to H.